Career Change: 8 Reasons Why Being a Physical Therapist Assistant Is Worth the Switch

 Taking the time to embark on a new career can feel scary.
 The good news is, making the switch to a PTA career doesn’t have to take years of your life.

 PTAs are required to have an associate’s degree, according to the BLS, which typically takes around two years to complete.
-However, the Physical Therapist Assistant program at Rasmussen College can be completed in as few as 18 months.2
+However, the Physical Therapist Assistant program at Rasmussen University can be completed in as few as 18 months.2

 Set your new career in motion as a physical therapist assistant